Another Crowdfunded Startup Takes Customers' Money, Then Shuts Downs

 No update since April.

-It all unfolded after THIS review (Score:1)
+It all unfolded after THIS review (Score:2)

 KANOA send headphones for review, this guy THOROUGHLY reviewed them and SLAUGHTER the product, shortly after they closed their web page